Homotopy Theoretic and Categorical Models of Neural Information Networks: Introduction and motivation

-In the rest of this introductory section we review the main motivations behind the approach developed in this paper.
+In the rest of this introductory section we review some general background motivations behind the approach developed in this paper.
 The content of the paper and the main results are then summarized in \S \ref{ResultsSec}.

-\subsection{Cognition and Computation}
+\subsubsection{Cognition and computation}

-A main motivation of this survey/research paper, as well as of many others, was briefly summarised in \cite{ManMan17}: it is the heuristic value of comparative study of {\it ``cognitive activity''} of human beings (and more generally, other biological systems) with {\it ``computational processing''} by engineered objects, such as computing devices.
+A main motivation of this paper, as well as of many others, was briefly summarized in \cite{ManMan17}: it is the heuristic value of comparative study of {\it ``cognitive activity''} of human beings (and more generally, other biological systems) with {\it ``computational processing''} by engineered objects, such as computing devices.

 In \cite{ManMan17} it was stressed, in particular, that such a comparison should be {\it not restricted,} but rather {\it widened}, by the existence of wide spectra of space and time scales relevant for understanding both of ``cognition'' and ``computation''.